Mob vs Smart Mob: Why Social Media Traffic Is Valuable

 - they are not ready to buy yet

 Social media is mostly used for discovery.
 People discover new places, products, trends or simply news in general on social media sites.
+People have to be aware of you to want to buy from you later on.

 In case you want to sell on the first date you will be disappointed by social media.